Distance: 9 miles

 Sheep were our constant companions on most of our trek and today was no different.
 At one point we had to wait for a herd of sheep and their lambs to pass before we could continue.

-Our trail took us alongside Ruthwaite Beck as it flowed down through the valley and by a graceful arched bridge that crossed the beck.
+Our trail took us alongside Ruthwaite Beck as it flowed down through the valley and under a graceful arched bridge that crossed the beck.

 Slowly ascending, we kept an eye on the Helvellyn ridge route high above us, still wondering if it could have been accomplished.

-Towards the end of the valley, the trail became quite rocky and steep as we approached the tarn.
+Towards the end of the valley, the trail became quite rocky and steep as we approached the tarn (a small mountain lake).

 Finally, we got a peek at Grisdedale Tarn and knew the pass was near.

-As we neared the tarn a bitter, cold wind rushed over the water, a wind that would have been colder and sharper on the mountain ridge at the top of Helvellyn, confirming for us that we had made the right decision to stay off the top of Helvellyn.
-I would not have wanted to be blown around by this wind on a steep, narrow trail.
+As we neared the tarn a bitter, cold wind rushed over the water, a wind that would have been colder and sharper on the mountain ridge at the top of Helvellyn, confirming for us that we had made the right decision to stay off Helvellyn’s ridge trail.
+I would not have wanted to be blown around by this wind on a steep, narrow path.

 At last, the pass was reached!

-Our next objective was now in view, down the Great Tongue to the lovely, green valley where the beautiful Grasmere and the village by the same name were located.
+Our next objective was now in view, down the Great Tongue to the lovely, green valley where the beautiful Grasmere village was located.

-Hiking down the trail to Grasmere, we encounted Herdwick sheep which are native to the Lake District, very hearty, able to live off the land and do not stray.
+Hiking down the trail to Grasmere, we encountered some very hearty Herdwick sheep which are native to the Lake District, are able to live off the land and do not stray.

 Our descent provided wonderful views of this gorgeous part of the Lake District.

 I checked into my very cozy, attractive B&B, The Silver Lea, while Deb, Hannah and Kait checked in at the Youth Hostel just down the road.
-Unfortunately, that B&B has since closed permanently.
+Unfortunately, the Silver Lea B&B has since closed permanently.

 Grasmere was a delightful village to stroll around, taking in the sights.
 It was also a tourist trap – bus loads of vacationers were wandering around enjoying the many shops.
 William Wordsworth lived here for 14 years and thought it to be the loveliest place on earth.
 The gray stone buildings covered in ivy and sprinkled with flowers made for a charming community.